 Please remind your visitors to remain in the waiting area or to leave word at the desk if they must leave.
 This will keep communication lines open and prevent unnecessary delays when you’re ready to leave.

-Because your surgical preparation, procedure and recovery may take several hours, we recommend that your visitors bring something quiet to occupy themselves with while they wait.
+Because your surgical preparation, procedure and recovery may take several hours and require outpatient services in our New York based recovery center, we recommend that your visitors bring something quiet to occupy themselves with while they wait.

 Surgical Care at UHS Chenango Memorial Hospital

-You can rely on the General Surgery Department at UHS Chenango Memorial Hospital when surgery is the best option.
+You can rely on the General Surgery Department at UHS Chenango Memorial Hospital in New York when surgery is the best option.
 The surgical department provides skilled emergency and planned surgical procedures, as well as diagnostic and preventative testing.

 Procedures like annual colonoscopies can be scheduled and performed quickly and easily through the UHS Chenango Memorial surgical department.

 Chenango Memorial Hospital’s General Surgery Department

 Norwich, NY 13815